grafluxe/sequence-runner/README.md

 ## Samples

 Most simple use case: Animating an ellipsis.
-The below logic will use all the defaults to create a most basic loading text sequence.
+The below logic will use all the default settings to create a most basic loading text sequence.

+`<span class="sequence-runner"></span>`

 ```
 new SequenceRunner().start();